XookSuut a code for modeling circular and non-circular flows on 2D velocity maps: the algorithm

 The radius of the circle on the disk plane passing through this point is then:

-The azimuthal angle on the disk plane is related with the sky coordinates as follows:
+The azimuthal angle on the disk plane $\theta$, is related to the sky coordinates as follows:

-Therefore, $\theta$ comprises both projection angles and the kinematic center, contributing with four more free variables in each kinematic model (although it is represented by a single variable for simplicity).
-We will refer to those variables that do not vary with radius as the ``constant parameters'', these are: \PAdisk, $i$, $x_c$, $y_c$, $V_{sys}$ and \PAbar.
+Therefore, $\theta$ comprises both projection angles \PAdisk~and $i$, as well as the kinematic center, thus contributing with four more free variables in each kinematic model (although it is represented by a single variable for simplicity).
+Henceforth, we define ``constant parameters'' as those variables that do not change with radius, these are: $\langle \phi_\mathrm{disk}^\prime,~i,~x_0,~y_0,~V_{sys},~\phi_\mathrm{bar} \rangle$.
+We will also refer to ``geometric parameters'' to those variables that describe the orientation of the projected ellipse on the sky plane, namely $\phi_\mathrm{disk}^\prime,~i,~x_0,~y_0$.

-\subsection{Minimization technique}
+\subsection{$\chi^2$ minimization technique}

-Given a set of initial conditions for the constant parameters, this is $<\phi_\mathrm{disk}^\prime,~i,~x_c,~y_c,~V_{sys}~\phi_\mathrm{bar}>$, it will be defined the projected disk with elliptical shape on the sky plane.
-With these orientation parameters, we can solve the different velocity components included in Eqs.~\ref{circular}--\ref{bissymetric}.
-This procedure is performed by dividing the velocity map in $K$\footnote{The user must define the starting ({\tt R\_start}) and final ring positions ({\tt R\_final}) for the fitting.
-Then the number of rings is set by $R =$ ( {\tt Rfinal - Rstart}) $ / $ {\tt delta}. } independent (or not)\footnote{If {\tt delta} $>$ 0.5 {\tt ring\_space} then the rings are not independents. } concentric rings of width 2{\tt delta} and spacing controlled by the {\tt ring\_space} parameter.
-This way, we have to derive $K$ velocity components for the circular model ($\{V_{t,k}\}$), $2K$ for the radial model ($\{V_{t,K},~V_{r,K}\}$), and $3K$ for the bissymetric model ($\{V_{t,K},~V_{2r,K},~V_{2t,K}\}$).
+As we will see in further sections, Bayesian methods like MCMC require start sampling around the {\it maximum a posteriori}, or maximum likelihood, to generate new samples also known as chains; this requires necessarily to find those parameters that minimize the residuals from a given kinematic model and the data.
+Therefore, in the following we describe the method to solve for each of the different kinematic components of the models, and the constant parameters.
+The first part corresponds to the analysis adopted in {\tt DiskFit} \citep[e.g.,][]{Spekkens2007,diskfit}, with minimum changes.

+A given set of initial conditions for the geometric parameters defines the projected disk with an elliptical shape on the sky plane.
+Ideally, the initial conditions for the gaseous disk geometry should be close to that of the stellar disk.
+This geometry will be the starting configuration for the minimization analysis; then, the field of view is divided into $K$ concentric rings of fixed width that follow the same orientation as before.
+The maximum length of ellipse semi-major axis can be easily set-up as described in the Appendix~\ref{sec:appendix}; this will create a 2D mask and only those pixels inside this maximum ellipse will be considered for the analysis.
+The geometry of this mask will be adapted in subsequent iterations until reaching the orientation that better describes the observed velocity field.

+The algorithm will solve for each ring, a set of velocities that will depend on the kinematic model considered, namely Eqs.~\ref{circular}--\ref{bisymmetric} or Eq.~\ref{eq:harmonic} .
+Thus, the number of different velocity components to derive will be $K$ velocities in the circular model ($V_{t,K}$); $2K$ in the radial model ($V_{t,K},~V_{r,K}$); $3K$ in the bisymmetric model ($V_{t,K},~V_{2r,K},~V_{2t,K}$) and $2MK$ in the harmonic model ($ c_{1,K},...,c_{M,K}, s_{1,K},...,s_{M,K}$).